-In this context, the quasi-isomorphism of complexes is provided by the HKR map $\Phi_\mathsf{HKR}:\Tpoly\iso \Dpoly$ between: \bi \item $\Tpoly$: the Schouten graded Lie algebra of polyvector fields on the affine space $\mathbb R^m$ \item $\Dpoly$: the Hochschild dg Lie algebra of multidifferential operators on $\mathbb R^m$ \ei According to the previous reasoning, the existence of a formality map $\U:\Tpoly\iso \Dpoly$ can be probed by studying the deformation theory of the Schouten algebra $(\Tpoly,0,\brdot_{\mathsf S})$, controlled by the Chevalley--Eilenberg dg Lie algebra $\CE(\Tpoly)$.
-In \cite{Kontsevich1997}, M.~Kontsevich introduced a dg Lie algebra of {graphs} -- denoted $\fGC_2$ -- together with a morphism of dg Lie algebras $\fGC_2\to \CE(\Tpoly)$ given by explicit local formulas\footnote{The explicit formulas defining the morphism $\fGC_2\to \CE(\Tpoly)$ take advantage of the graded geometric formulation of Poisson manifolds as dg symplectic manifolds of degree 1, see \cite{Willwacher2015} for the affine space case (\cf also the earlier work \cite{Merkulov2008} as well as \cite{Morand2019a} for a generalisation to dg symplectic manifolds of arbitrary degree), \cite{Jost2012} for a globalisation to any smooth manifolds and \cite{Dolgushev2012b} for a generalisation to the sheaf of polyvector fields on any smooth algebraic variety.}.
-The dg Lie algebra $\fGC_2$ can therefore be interpreted as a {universal model} for $\CE(\Tpoly)$ allowing to reduce important questions related to formality theory to the cohomology of $\fGC_2$: \bi {\item {\textbf{Existence}}: Obstructions to the existence of universal formality maps live in $H^1(\fGC_2)$.} {\item {\textbf{Classification}}: The space of universal formality maps is classified by $H^0(\fGC_2)$. } \ei This characterisation of the universal solutions to deformation quantization problems via the cohomology of suitable graph complexes can be generalised to other algebro-geometric structures.
-In the next sections, we will mimic the Kontsevich construction for Lie bialgebras and Lie bialgebroids by resorting to models of (multi)-oriented graphs. }
+In this context, the quasi-isomorphism of complexes is provided by the HKR map $\Phi_\mathsf{HKR}\colon\Tpoly\allowbreak \iso \Dpoly$ between: \begin{itemize}\itemsep=0pt \item $\Tpoly$: the Schouten graded Lie algebra of polyvector fields on the affine space $\mathbb R^m$, \item $\Dpoly$: the Hochschild dg Lie algebra of multidifferential operators on $\mathbb R^m$. \end{itemize} According to the previous reasoning, the existence of a formality map $\U\colon \Tpoly\iso \Dpoly$ can be probed by studying the deformation theory of the Schouten algebra $(\Tpoly,0,\brdot_{\mathsf S})$, controlled by the Chevalley--Eilenberg dg Lie algebra $\CE(\Tpoly)$.
+In the formulation of his Formality conjecture~\cite{Kontsevich1997}, M.~Kontsevich introduced a~dg Lie algebra of {graphs}~-- denoted~$\fGC_2$~-- together with a morphism of dg Lie algebras $\fGC_2\to \CE(\Tpoly)$ given by explicit local formulae.\footnote{The explicit formulae defining the morphism $\fGC_2\to \CE(\Tpoly)$ take advantage of the graded geometric formulation of Poisson manifolds as dg symplectic manifolds of degree~1, see~\cite{Willwacher2015} for the affine space case (cf.\ also the earlier work \cite{Merkulov2008} as well as \cite{Morand2019a} for a generalisation to dg symplectic manifolds of arbitrary degree), \cite{Jost2012}~for a~globalisation to any smooth manifolds and~\cite{Dolgushev2012b} for a generalisation to the sheaf of polyvector fields on any smooth algebraic variety.} The dg Lie algebra $\fGC_2$ can therefore be interpreted as a {universal model} for $\CE(\Tpoly)$ allowing to reduce important questions related to formality theory to the cohomology of $\fGC_2$: \begin{itemize}\itemsep=0pt \item {\textit{Existence}}: Obstructions to the existence of universal formality maps live in $H^1(\fGC_2)$. \item {\textit{Classification}}: The space of universal formality maps is classified by $H^0(\fGC_2)$. \end{itemize} This characterisation of the universal solutions to deformation quantization problems via the cohomology of suitable graph complexes can be generalised to other algebro-geometric structures.
+In the next sections, we will mimic the Kontsevich construction for Lie bialgebras and Lie bialgebroids by resorting to models of (multi)-oriented graphs. \end{Example}